 When somebody offends us, the first thing we do is run to our spouse or a friend and tell them all about it.
 When doing this, the person that you tell tends to take on the offense as well, feeling just as much offended as you did, but there is danger in this for the one you confided in.

-When a person sins against you there is grace from you to forgiven them, but there is no grace for the one who takes on the offense from their friend or loved one.
+When a person sins against you there is grace from God for you to forgiven them, but there is no grace for the one who takes on the offense of their friend or loved one.

 Paul says in 2 Corinthians 2:10-11, “Now whom you forgive anything, I also forgive.
 For if indeed I have forgiven anything, I have forgiven that one for your sakes in the presence of Christ, lest Satan should take advantage of us; for we are not ignorant of his devices.”